FaisalAli91/FaisalAli91.github.io/index.md

 ## Hello!
 Welcome to Faisal Ali's Data Portfolio

 Telling stories with data is at the core of the data journalists profession.
-Compiled here are collection of my data visualizations.
+Compiled here are collection of my data visualizations created using python and D3.

 ### 1. The Trump Mind Map